cedar-policy/rfcs/text/0069-schema-libraries.md

 ## Drawbacks

 1. The Cedar validator, and other tools that rely on schemas, will have to make network calls in order to perform their jobs.
-This may not be acceptable for some users.
+This has availability and latency implications which may not be acceptable for some users.
 Of course, those users could simply not use this feature.
 2. Cedar schemas would no longer be self-contained, in that a single (hopefully readable) file contains all of the relevant definitions.
 To mitigate this, we could provide a utility that displays the schema with all imports expanded.
+3. The Cedar Rust code would have to bring in substantial new dependencies, so that it could download libraries from remote URLs.
+To mitigate this for users who are concerned about this and don't need/want this feature (e.g., in resource-constrained environments, offline environments, Wasm, etc), we could put this RFC's functionality behind a Cargo feature, so that it and its dependencies could be opted-into / opted-out-of at compile time.
+(This RFC proposes it would be enabled by default, but the Cargo feature would allow users to compile-time disable it.)
-3. Implementation complexity for the Cedar validator and other tools that rely on schemas.
+4. Implementation complexity for the Cedar validator and other tools that rely on schemas.

 This is not a breaking change for any existing Cedar users.